pickledish/pickledish.github.io/_drafts/2026-08-22-watermark.md

 Fortunately it is pretty simple!
 Essentially:

-* `g` calculates `hash(previous_4_tokens + secret_key + candidate_token)`
+* `g` calculates `hash(secret_key ++ previous_4_tokens ++ candidate_token)`
 * `g` likes a candidate when that hash comes out as an even number (i.e. ends with 0)

-And if it likes both candidates (or dislikes both candidates), it just selects one at random.
+And `g` just opts for a token it likes, if there is one.
+If it likes both candidates (or dislikes both candidates), it selects one at random.

 You can put your own secret in below to see how `g` works:

 {% include watermarking/hash.html %}

 Each of the elements of the hash serves an important purpose:

+* `secret_key` being included in the hash means that only the owner of the LLM can apply, or detect, their own watermark
+* `previous_4_tokens` is there so that `g`'s preference for a token is dependent on the tokens that come before it.
+Without this, `g` might (for example) just universally dislike "banana", which would be noticeable to users
 * `candidate_token` is, of course, the subject of our watermarking
-* `previous_4_tokens` is included because otherwise we'd just ALWAYS penalize a certain word
-* `secret_key` so that only the LLM provider can watermark, or detect, text

-two KEY THINGS to note here!!

-1. without secret key, hash is indistinguishable from random noise => indistinguishable from stage 2
-2. however, we ARE distorting the probability distribution here -- see below
+The interesting thing is, without _all three_ of these parameters, le hash is totally unpredictable, i.e. indistinguishable from random noise.
+Which means, without the secret key, it's statistically impossible to FOO[detect vs stage 2]

+However, that doesn't mean `g` has no impact on token probabilities -- see below.

 ## Aside: Distortion